minnesotaprincess/CLF_Blacklist/README.md

 4. Check the "Developer mode" button at the top right

-5. Click "Load unpacked extension" and select the folder
+5. Click "Load unpacked extension" and select the folder you extracted

 6. You're done!